-With science stemming from the world’s most renowned institutions and compassion that runs deep, Cornerstone strives to improve the lives of people with rare cancers, inaugurating a new era of hope.
+With science stemming from the world’s most renowned institutions and compassion that runs deep, Cornerstone strives to improve the lives of people with hard-to-treat cancers, inaugurating a new era of hope.

 Learn more about our Clinical Trials: